Acyclicity in finite groups and groupoids: Conclusion and primary applications

 as a candidate for an $\I$-coset cycle.
-We show that if this is not an $\I$-coset cycle, then the whole of $m$ is contained in some hyperedge $[s,g] \in \hat{S}$.
-Again, the connectivity condition on $\I$-coset cycles from Definition~\ref{Icosetcycledef} is obvious for the given data.
+We show that if this were not an $\I$-coset cycle, then the whole of $m$ would be contained in some hyperedge $[s,g] \in \hat{S}$.
+The connectivity condition on $\I$-coset cycles from Definition~\ref{Icosetcycledef} is just that $g_{i+1} \in \CG[\I,\alpha_{i},s_i;g_i]$.
 The separation condition now is that